The Emergency Departments of the Huron Perth Healthcare Alliance are open 24 hours a day, 365 days a year.

 - Ask your doctor's office about backup coverage, on-call services or after-hours clinics – especially during holiday periods

-Clinton Site: The Emergency Department is located on the Basement level.
+Clinton Public Hospital: The Emergency Department is located on the Basement level.
 Patients should enter the hospital via the Admitting Entrance beside the Emergency Department.
 Patients are to register at Admitting/Patient Registration on the same level.

-Seaforth Site: The Emergency Department is located on the main level.
+Seaforth Community Hospital: The Emergency Department is located on the main level.
 Patients should enter the facility using the Main Entrance off Centennial Drive.
 All patients are to register at Patient Registration.

-Stratford Site: The Emergency Department is located in the East Building on the first level.
+Stratford General Hospital: The Emergency Department is located in the East Building on the first level.
 Patients should enter using the Emergency Entrance on Cambria St.

 Kathie Cuerden, Director of Patient Care: 519-272-8210 Ext 2482